-The MEM-78 monoclonal antibody specifically recognizes CD10.
-CD10 is a 100 kDa type II transmembrane, glycosylated, zinc-containing metalloprotease.
-The CD10 antigen is also known as common acute lymphoblastic leukemia antigen (CALLA), neutral endopeptidase (NEP), gp100, and enkephalinase.
-The CD10 antigen is found on lymphocytes from samples with acute B-lymphoid leukemia.
-The CD10 antigen is also present on a wide variety of normal and neoplastic cell types including renal epithelia, fibroblasts, granulocytes, germinal center B lymphocytes, neutrophils, some T-cell leukemias, and some lymphoma, melanoma, and glioma cell lines.
-The CD10 antigen cleaves a number of biologically active peptides, including fMLP, and may modulate the chemotactic activity of fMLP towards neutrophils.
-Inhibition of the CD10 antigen promotes B-cell maturation, suggesting that it plays a role in B-cell development.
+The W8E7 monoclonal antibody (Anti-CALLA) specifically recognizes CD10.
+The W8E7 antibody recognizes a 100 kDa human common acute lymphoblastic leukemia antigen (CALLA).
+The CD10 antigen is identical to human membrane-associated neutral endopeptidase (NEP), also known as enkephalinase.
+The CD10 antigen is found on lymphocytes from acute B-lymphoid leukemia samples.
+The antigen is also present on a wide variety of normal and neoplastic cell types including early B-lineage cells, germinal center B cells, fetal thymocytes, granulocytes, renal epithelium, fibroblasts, and some lymphoma, melanoma, and glioma cell lines.

 The antibody was conjugated to BD Horizon™ BUV661 which is part of the BD Horizon Brilliant™ Ultraviolet family of dyes.
 This dye is a tandem fluorochrome of BD Horizon BUV395 with an Ex Max of 348-nm and an acceptor dye with an Em Max at 661-nm.
 BD Horizon Brilliant BUV661 can be excited by the ultraviolet laser (355 nm) and detected with a 670/25 filter and a 630 nm LP.
 Due to cross laser excitation of this dye, there may be significant spillover into channels detecting APC-like emissions (eg, 670/25-nm filter).